Sent to the CPlApplet function of a Control Panel application to request information about a dialog box that the application supports.

 The dialog box number.
 This number must be in the range zero through one less than the value returned in response to the CPL_GETCOUNT message (CPL_GETCOUNT – 1).

-The address of a CPLINFO structure.
-The application must fill this structure with resource identifiers for the icon, short name, description, and any user-defined value associated with the dialog box.
+The address of a NEWCPLINFO structure.
+The Control Panel application should fill this structure with information about the dialog box.

 If the CPlApplet function processes this message successfully, it should return zero.

-The Control Panel sends the CPL_INQUIRE message once for each dialog box supported by your application.
-The Control Panel also sends a CPL_NEWINQUIRE message for each dialog box.
+The Control Panel sends the CPL_NEWINQUIRE message once for each dialog box supported by your application.
+The Control Panel also sends a CPL_INQUIRE message for each dialog box.
 These messages are sent immediately after the CPL_GETCOUNT message.
 However, the system does not guarantee the order in which the CPL_INQUIRE and CPL_NEWINQUIRE messages are sent.

 Minimum supported client